Fall Poultry Workshop Day

 Jeff May consults with poultry farmers about best management practices, including biosecurity, sanitation, animal health, vaccinations, air and water quality, feed management, and nutrition.
 He specializes in the brooding of hatchlings as well as breeding, incubation, and growing to market.
 He believes animal husbandry should focus on health to improve performance and be rooted in a cost-effective, sustainable farming system.

-A poultry extension specialist at the University of Arkansas, Dr. Bramwell grew up on the West Coast and spent much of his younger years raising birds of all varieties.
+Dr. Bramwell grew up on the West Coast and spent much of his younger years raising birds of all varieties.
 He holds his M.S. and Ph.D. degrees in Avian Reproductive Physiology and researches hatchery and breeder management.
 While maintaining more than 15 heritage breeds, Keith actively works with young poultry enthusiasts regarding the many career opportunities in the poultry industry.

 Dr. Ed Bonnette